-- understand and apply knowledge from biofabrication technology to (re)generating various tissues;
+- Understand and apply knowledge from biofabrication technology to (re)generating various tissues;

-- design, plan, conduct, and communicate scientific research;
+- Design, plan, conduct, and communicate scientific research;

-- write a compelling research proposal;
+- Write a compelling research proposal;

-- critically evaluate literature and presentations;
+- Critically evaluate literature and presentations;

-- and function effectively in multidisciplinary, international groups.
+- Function effectively in multidisciplinary, international groups.

 Read more on the study programme